vmware/terraform-provider-avi/website/docs/d/avi_backupconfiguration.html.markdown

 * `aws_secret_access` - Aws secret access key.
 Field introduced in 18.2.3.
 Allowed in basic edition, essentials edition, enterprise edition.
 * `backup_file_prefix` - Prefix of the exported configuration file.
 Field introduced in 17.1.1.
 * `backup_passphrase` - Default passphrase for configuration export and periodic backup.
+* `configpb_attributes` - Protobuf versioning for config pbs.
+Field introduced in 21.1.1.
 * `maximum_backups_stored` - Rotate the backup files based on this count.
 Allowed values are 1-20.
 * `name` - Name of backup configuration.
 * `remote_directory` - Directory at remote destination with write permission for ssh user.